Caripson/ProML/README.md

 ## 🧪 Proof-of-Concept Test Runner

-We have built a simple test runner, `promptlang_test.py`, to demonstrate the feasibility of the `Testability` principle (#6).
+We have built a simple test runner, `proml_test.py`, to demonstrate the feasibility of the `Testability` principle (#6).

 ### How to Run the Tests

-You can run the test runner against the example `.prompt` files located in the `/test_prompts` directory.
+You can run the test runner against the example `.proml` files located in the `/test_prompts` directory.

 1.  **Run the sentiment analysis test (demonstrates basic assertions):**
     ```bash
-    python3 promptlang_test.py test_prompts/sentiment_analysis.prompt
+    python3 proml_test.py test_prompts/sentiment_analysis.proml
     ```
     *(This test is expected to have 1 failing test case by design.)*

 2.  **Run the caching test (demonstrates stateful, multi-step tests):**
     ```bash
-    python3 promptlang_test.py test_prompts/caching_example.prompt
+    python3 proml_test.py test_prompts/caching_example.proml
     ```

-This script is a proof-of-concept for parsing the PromptLang DSL, executing tests defined in a `TEST` block, and validating outputs against assertions.
+This script is a proof-of-concept for parsing the ProML DSL, executing tests defined in a `TEST` block, and validating outputs against assertions.

 ---